spike-project/spike/README.md

 # 3/ How to get SPIKE ? ##

+The current version is the github version, check [`dev_setup.py`](spike/dev_setup.py)* for the most recent modifications.

+*The PyPI version (installed with pip) lags behind and is the version 0.99.33 - Octobre 2023 - we're working on it - check [the current release notes](release_notes.md) for comparison.*

+### best practice : install with `uv`
+We used to recommend the `anaconda` distribution, but this lead to several problems *( [see this warning](warning_2023.md) )*,

+Now we recommand an independent installation in a virtual environmnet, using the `uv` tool.
+Documentation is [here](install_with_uv.md),

 ### simple installation
-You might have python installed on your system, however, SPIKE relies on a whole set of scientific libraries which may dont be installed (see **Dependencies** below).
-We advise to install a scientific python environment such as [Anaconda](https://www.anaconda.com/) or [Enthough](https://www.enthought.com/).
-Then install SPIKE with the following command in the terminal:
+If your are confident, and have a scientific python running, you can install it with *(python 3.12 or higher is required)*

         pip install spike-py

-This will install the latest version on your machine. *(be sure to use the pip command which came with the scientific python environment)*.
+This will install the PyPI version on your machine. *(be sure to use the pip command which came with the scientific python environment)*.

 If you already have SPIKE installed and want to upgrade to the last version do:

         pip install -U spike-py

 ### Installing from `github`

-The`pip` instalation is always less recent than the github version, if you need the latest version, you simply instal it in the following way:
+The `pip` instalation is always less recent than the github version, if you need the latest version, you simply instal it in the following way:

 - Get the last version on `github`, using `git` (prefered)